API reference

 source

-Compute all numeric group functions associated with the partition λ and a matrix mat.
+Compute all group functions associated with the partition λ and a matrix mat.
 Generates the GT patterns for λ and evaluates every pair using the provided matrix.
+For numeric matrices, returns numeric values; for symbolic matrices, returns polynomials.
+For the trivial irrep [0, 0, ..., 0], the first tuple entry is the scalar one(eltype(mat)) instead of a 1x1 matrix.

 Arguments: